I didn’t even realize it was happening. I hadn’t noticed how worry and fear were taking over and robbing me of peace of mind.

 Worrying about all of the possible dangers around the corner is enough to make your brain go into Ninja mode and before you know it your heart is beating faster, your teeth are clenched and your neck starts to feel this overwhelming sense of ache.

-Though these thoughts may be passing don’t underestimate the power they have if we allow them to linger.
-But don’t fret, His word reminds us, “Greater is He who is in you than He who is in the world.”
+Though these thoughts may be passing don’t underestimate the power they have if you allow them to linger.
+But don’t fret if you have allowed them to linger, because He will help us.
+His word reminds us, “Greater is He who is in you than He who is in the world.”
 1 John 4:4

-And that is what I want to talk about with you–He who is in you!
+So, let’s talk about –He who is in you!
 His truth that is in you!

 Calm Your Worry Filled Mind–Rehearse instead of Rehash